ocean-tracking-network/node-manager-training/_episodes/14_The Push.md

 - "Detection Extracts are the main end product of the Push"
 ---

-## What it a Data Push?
+## What is a Data Push?

 A Data Push is when the OTN data system is re-verified and any new relevant information is sent to researchers.
-New data being brought in is cut off so that what's in the system can be reliably verified.
+New data stops being brought in so that what's in the system can be reliably verified.
 This way any issues found can be fixed and the data can be in the best form based on the information available at that moment.
-Once verification is done detections are matched across nodes and detection extracts are sent out to researchers.
-This is also the time when summary schemas like `discovery`, `erddap`, and `geoserver` are updated with the newly verified and updated data.
+Once verification is done, detections are matched across nodes and detection extracts are sent out to researchers.
+This is also the time when summary schemas like `discovery`, `erddap`, and `geoserver` are updated with the newly verified data.

 ## What is the Push Schedule?

 Push events happen **three** times a year.
-They start on the third Thursday of the "push month" which are February, June, and October.
-This date is the cut-off date for all data-loading: no records can be loaded after this.
+They start on the third Thursday of the "push months" which are February, June, and October.
+This date is the cut-off date for all data-loading; no records can be loaded after this.
 Please aim to have all tickets ready for verification **1 week** before this date.

 With the increased number of Nodes joining the Pushes, we are announcing the schedule for the next year.
 Please prepare in advance and mark your calendars.

 Push schedule through 2025:
-- February 15, 2024
-- June 20, 2024
-- October 17, 2024
 - February 20, 2025
 - June 19, 2025
 - October 16, 2025